pantheon-systems/documentation/source/docs/articles/sites/code/sso-and-identity-federation.md

 Each application container worker uses a distinct application server, each with a different hostname (which will not resolve externally) and datacenter assigned IP.
 Application servers are regularly seamlessly reconfigured, which may change both the hostname and IP.

-Live sites on Pantheon on professional plans and above use multiple Application Container workers.
+Live sites on Pantheon on Professional plans and above use multiple application container workers.
 This means (among other things) multiple distinct application servers and distinct outbound IPs.

 In short, IP-based security is not recommended on Pantheon - or any cloud platform.
 Instead, we recommend that you encrypt your communication using SSL certificates and other forms of authentication.

-For more infromation, see [Dynamic Outgoing IP Addresses](/docs/articles/sites/code/dynamic-outgoing-ip-addresses).
+For more information, see [Dynamic Outgoing IP Addresses](/docs/articles/sites/code/dynamic-outgoing-ip-addresses).